stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 9.02	(IG1)	Use DNS Filtering Services

 The implementation of Safeguard 9.02 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ SI-8.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-902---use-dns-filtering-services)

 **Assessed Elements:**